zerothi/sisl/docs/tutorials.rst

 sisl was initiated around the `Siesta`_/`TranSiesta`_ code.
 And it may be *very* educational to look at the sisl+TBtrans+TranSiesta tutorial located `here <https://github.com/zerothi/ts-tbt-sisl-tutorial/>`_.

-If you plan on using sisl as an analyzation tool for Siesta you are highly recommended to follow these tutorials:
+If you plan on using sisl as an analysis tool for Siesta you are highly recommended to follow these tutorials:

 .. toctree::